weineran/web_ad_measurements/README.md

 		<code>python run-page-loads-ABM.py -h</code></li>
 	<li>What you should see:</br>
 		<ul>
+			<li>The measurement script will prompt you with several questions.
+Your answers to these questions will determine things like whether the script is driving your phone or your computer and file-naming conventions for the output data files.
+One thing to note: When you are asked "What would you like to measure?" you should select "1.
+Ads"</li>
 			<li>Chrome will automatically enable/disable Adblock Plus and Adblock Minus.</li>
 			<li>Chrome will load each website in <code>url_lists/news-3.json</code> twice with Adblock Plus and twice with Adblock Minus, alternating between the two.</li>
 			<li>Each page load should last about 5 seconds.</li>